DIT112-V21/group-18/README.md

-# group-018
+#Group 18

-What you are going to make?
+##What are you going to make?
-We are going to make a robot using 2D-mapping system to detect objects and walls etc, for it to later on turn on a UV-light that will sanetize surfaces and objects close to the UV-light.

-A rover type cleaning machine that can map a close space area while providing sanitary service.
-This smart car prototype can be put in an indoor environment without initial information about the area.
-However, it will still be able to traverse all empty and passable space to provide the designated cleaning as much as possible.
+>We are going to make a vehicle that sanitises the surfaces from an indoor environment with the help of a UV-light.
+It will take as input an existent 2D map of the environment and a predefined path that will follow in order to clean such surfaces.
+We assume that the vehicle is able to know where it is respect to the map at every moment, as well as the starting point.

-Why will you make it?
+##Why will you make it?
-Because the device can be a low priced option for sanitation.
-Our device can be the upgraded version of the existent romba cleaning machine.
-For many of us in the group this becomes a new experience where we have the intention to learn from this project.
+>There is a current need to keep surfaces clean from dangerous microorganisms such that people can interact without risking to get infected from them.

-What problem does it solve?
+##What problem does it solve?
-It solves problems like diseases spreading and other bacteria infecting objects and people in indoor areas, it helps keeping a fresh environment.
-Faster cleaning time due to definite pathing pattern.
-Also reducing the chance of being stuck in impassable area.
+>We are providing a cost effective solution to the problem of disinfecting surfaces since our solution will be able to run in a consumer-grade hardware which could be more affordable than other systems.

-How you are going to make it?
+##How you are going to make it?
-By using the three different types of sensors attached to both sides and front, we will be able to detect the necessary distance between the smart car and surrounding object.
-Thus by using a Cartesian 2D map, we will be able to store and recognize area the car has passed through.
+>It will take a 2D map, the vehicle's initial position and trajectory to follow (setup predefined positions or waypoint positions).
+In the beginning it will select its closest waypoint and go to it.
+Once it arrives to the waypoint, it will wait a given time so it make sure that the surface is cleaned.
+Next, it will find the next waypoint to visit, according to the planned trajectory, and go to it.
+It will repeat this steps until it has visited all planned waypoints.

-What kind of technology you are going to use?
+##What kind of technology are you going to use?
-3 different types sensors (Infrared sensor, ultra sonic sensors and micro lidar sensors), The smart car, Visual Studio Code, JetBrains.
+>We are going to implement this in Arduino, using the SmartCar platform.
+We will make use of different languages such as C#, C++, Java, Kotlin.